ReifyAB/reify.se/_posts/programming/2017-10-29-on-types-and-intent.md

 Too often the conversation ends up being "you don't like types because you don't know enough types", or "types is only for academia and is always standing in my way".
-But I hope we can find an place where someone doesn't have to prove they know Profunctor Optics before their approach to software engineering is taken seriously.
+But I hope we can find an place where someone doesn't have to either prove they know Profunctor Optics or avoid using precise mathematical terms before their approach to software engineering is taken seriously.

 # Disclaimer: what do I know about the subject?

+Here is a bit of info about me.
 Those are some of the things I have played with and have investigated the trade-offs of in the context of functional programming.
-Those do not fit in a blog post, but I want to make the context clear so that you do not have to make assumptions on a lack of research or effort on my part.
+I'm sharing this list because I find the topic fascinating and I like to understand trade-off,

 * parametric polymorphism (Haskell, PureScript) vs ad-hoc polymorphism (Clojure) vs subtyping (Clojure, OCaml)
 * dynamic typing (Clojure) vs gradual typing (Racket, Clojure + core.typed) vs static typing (Haskell, PureScript, Elm)
-* row polymorphism (PureScript)
-* dependent typing (Haskell, Idris)
+* higher order types vs dependent typing (Haskell, Idris)
 * verification (Promela) vs proof (Idris, Agda)

 Those trade-offs include soundness, verification, proofs, inference